 Leverage feedback surveys

 The best strategy to know whether your customers are happy or not is: let them give their own thoughts.
 While some customers leave without any shot-out, there are few who look for ways to tell their thoughts.
 It’s obvious that criticism and negative feedback from customers are hard to deal with, but it helps to leverage your customer retention to the next level.

 Do you have any strategy that works great for your business?
-Share it with us in the comments below.
+To know more aboutsmackcoders share it with us in the comments below.